DesyncTheThird/corne-keymap/readme.md

 Pressing `LCTL`+`Case Lock` will toggle this feature.

 ## Edit Overlay
 ![Edit Overlay](images/edit_overlay.png?raw=true)
-Activating the `Program` and `Edit` layers simultaneously will activate the `Edit Overlay` layer on top (of the `Edit` layer).
+Activating the `Terminal` and `Edit` layers simultaneously will activate the `Edit Overlay` layer on top (of the `Edit` layer).
 This is implemented via the tri-layer feature, so the layer keys may be released in any order without issue.

 The right hand is replaced with macros useful for editing:
-- The directional `Delete` macros delete in the indicated directions from the current cursor position to the beginning/end of the current line.
+- The directional `Delete` macros delete in the indicated directions from the current point position to the beginning/end of the current line.
+- `Delete Word` macro deletes the word the point is currently in.
 - The `Line` macros add new lines above/below the current line; deletes left/right instead if `Shift` or `Ctrl` is active.
-- The `Join` macro joins current line to following line with space between; omits the space if `Shift` or `Ctrl` is active.
+- `Join` joins current line to following line with space between; omits the space if `Shift` or `Ctrl` is active.
+- `Select Line` selects the current line, leaving the point at the end of the line.
 - The three bracket macros enclose the current word with the listed brackets.
-These macros also interoperate with the rollback feature.
+These macros also interoperate0 with the rollback feature.